 Why Professional Services Websites Are Different

-I’ve been a part of many website design processes, spanning many different business configurations —content driven, B2C, B2B, web apps.
+We’ve been a part of many website design processes, spanning many different business configurations —content-driven, B2C, B2B, and web apps.
 What is different about professional services websites?

-The professional service sale can take a long time — often months or even years.
-In fact, many potential buyers encounter your firm long before they are ready to buy.
-So your website needs to address prospects at every stage of the buying process, from initial discovery to imminent sale.
+Since the professional service sales cycle can take a long time — often months or even years, many potential buyers encounter your firm long before they are ready to buy.
+So your website also needs to address prospects at every stage of the buying process, from initial discovery to imminent sale.
 In between, a lot of nurturing goes on.

-It’s a good thing that we have a rigorous process!
-It will help you develop a dynamic, multi-purpose platform that builds visibility, encourages engagement and gives you tools to monitor your performance and make adjustments along the way.
+Keeping these things in mind will help you develop a dynamic, multi-purpose platform that builds visibility, encourages engagement, and gives you tools to monitor your performance and make adjustments along the way.

 Why Website Projects Go Wrong

 Before we get into the right way to approach a website design process, it’s instructive to look at what can go wrong.

 There are some surprisingly consistent reasons that website projects take a turn for the worse.
 These reasons apply to firms large and small.
 Whether you provide accounting, finance, architecture, engineering, technology, or government services, you’ll want to avoid these common pitfalls.

 When it comes to making decisions, more is less.
 The larger the group, the longer it takes to wade through opinions and reach a consensus.
 If a group is too large, or if it includes individuals with strong opposing opinions, decision-making can grind to a halt, effectively putting an end to the project.
 A better approach is to assemble a small team of 2-4 people who are empowered by stakeholders to drive the process and make decisions on behalf of the larger group.
 It’s okay to present your progress to the larger group at two or three key junctures along the way — but on the condition that those are status updates only, not opportunities to change course.